Pain Disability Index

 Use Template

-What is a Pain Disability Index?
+What is Pain Disability Index?

 Chronic pain can profoundly affect an individual's physical, psychological, and social well-being.
-On a physical level, chronic pain can limit movement and mobility, leading to difficulty performing daily activities and physical decline due to inactivity.
+On a physical level, chronic musculoskeletal pain can limit movement and mobility, leading to difficulty performing daily activities and physical decline due to inactivity.

 How does this Pain Disability Index work?